fybrik/fybrik/site/docs/concepts/introduction.md

 While Fybrik handles enforcement of data governance policies, if one could access the data not through the platform then we lose control over data usage.

-For this reason, Fybrik does not let user applications ever observe data access credentials, both for externally created data assets nor for data assets created by the Fybrik control plane and applications running in it.
+For this reason, Fybrik does not let user applications ever observe data access credentials, neither for externally created data assets nor for data assets created by the Fybrik control plane and applications running in it.

 Instead, modules run in the data path to handle access to data, including passing the data access credentials to upstream data stores.
 Security is preserved by authorizing the applications based on their Pod identities.

 ## Multicluster
 Fybrik supports data paths that access data stores that are external to the cluster such as cloud managed object stores or databases as well as data stores within the cluster such as databases running in Kubernetes.
 All applications and modules however will run within a cluster that has Fybrik installed.

-Multi-cloud and hybrid cloud scenarios are supported out of the box by running Fybrik in multiple Kubernetes clusters and configuring the manager to use a multi cluster coordination mechanism such as razee.
+Multi-cloud and hybrid cloud scenarios are supported out of the box by running Fybrik in multiple Kubernetes clusters and configuring the manager to use a multi-cluster coordination mechanism such as razee.
 This enables cases such as running, for example, transformations on-prem while creating an implicit copy of an on-prem SoR table to a public cloud storage system.